-Start by prepping all the veggies and chicken.
-I like to do the veggies first, so the cutting board doesn't have chicken germs on it.
-Dice the onion, potatoes, celery, and carrot into similar sized pieces.
+Dice the onion, potatoes, celery, and carrot into small, similar sized pieces.
 Set aside.

 Thinly slice the chicken into small pieces.
-Season however you like - I used lemon pepper, a little salt, and Montreal chicken seasoning.
+Season with lemon pepper, salt and pepper, and Montreal chicken seasoning.

 Heat a large pot over medium high heat.
-Add in the butter and olive oil until melted and fully combined.
+Add in the butter and olive oil and stir until melted and combined.

 Add in the diced veggies and season with salt, pepper, and poultry seasoning.
-Let it cook until they are tender - about five minutes.
-Stir frequently.
+Let it cook, stirring frequently, until they are tender - about five minutes.